haligonda/haligonda.github.io/about.md

 My favourite books include: [Superintelligence](https://smile.amazon.co.uk/Superintelligence-Dangers-Strategies-Nick-Bostrom/dp/0199678111?sa-no-redirect=1) by Nick Bostrom, [Symbolic Species](https://smile.amazon.co.uk/Symbolic-Species-Co-evolution-Language-Brain/dp/0393317544?sa-no-redirect=1) by Terrence Deacon and [The Mote in God's Eye](https://smile.amazon.co.uk/Mote-Gods-Eye-Larry-Niven/dp/0586217460?sa-no-redirect=1) by Jerry Pournelle and Larry Niven.

-I am involved in the movement/philosphy/set of ideas that is [Effective Altruism](https://www.effectivealtruism.org).
+I am involved in the movement/philosophy/set of ideas that is [Effective Altruism](https://www.effectivealtruism.org).

-If the world was free of pathogens (and other global catastrophic risks) you'd find me backpacking around the world with my grandfather’s vintage Leica M3 film camera taking mediocre photos.
+If the world was free of pathogens (and other global catastrophic risks) you'd find me backpacking around the world with my film camera taking [mediocre photos](https://blitz-analog.github.io/).
 I still try to do this when I have time off and get the chance to travel somewhere cool.

 ## Publications (in reverse chronological order):